amaas-fintech/amaas-core-sdk-excel/README.md

     <!--Endpoint URL-->
 ```
 ## Testing
-The SDK contains unit tests to test the SRP authentication connection and data retrival by calling AWS endpoint url.
+The SDK contains unit tests to test the SRP authentication connection and data retrival by calling AWS endpoints.
 The way to run the suite is: Test->Run->All Tests.

 ## Support
 For support with the SDKs, please raise issues on GitHub.
 The AMaaS team can be contacted at support@amaas.com.
 Customers who have purchased a support plan can find the contact details within AMaaS Admin.